 Jonah and I talked about much more, so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
 Of course, you can also subscribe to the Marketing Smarts podcast in iTunes or via RSS and never miss an episode!

-This episode brought to you by the MarketingProfs B2B Forum.
+This episode brought to you by MarketingProfs B2B Forum.

-Join more than 1,000 B2B marketing leaders (and aspiring leaders) as they gather for 70+ tactical sessions, inspiring keynotes, creative networking, and off-the-clock antics.
+Join more than 500 B2B marketing leaders (and aspiring leaders) as they gather in Boston for 50+ tactical sessions, inspiring keynotes, creative networking, and off-the-clock antics.
 It's a can't-miss event for any B2B marketer looking to level-up their career.
+See the program and get your tickets here.

 "Marketing Smarts" theme music composed by Juanito Pascual of Signature Tones.